-As it happens, most startups were born digital, which gives them a considerable advantage over some more mature companies who haven’t got their foot in the door when it comes to digital.
-Therefore it is really interesting to explore how the giant well-established companies are applying the digital transformation tools to their strategies to keep their competitiveness in the market.
-Discover how Volkswagen, Starbucks, IKEA, Lego and Domino’s Pizza did it.
+Most startups were born digital, which gives them a considerable advantage over some more mature companies who haven’t got their foot in the door when it comes to digital.

 Digital Transformation Success Cases: Real World Examples

 Thriving in the digital age is closely related to innovation and digital transformation strategies.
 While many companies are still struggling with how to channel their digital ambition, there are others whose strategies stand out and who thanks to embracing new technologies have strengthened their empire.
 In this post, we are going to take a look at the success cases from different industries.

 “We plan to make Volkswagen the most popular brand for sustainable mobility”, said CEO Ralf Brandstätter while presenting the brand’s ACCELERATE program at the end of 2021.
 To achieve this, the brand plans to be completely CO2-neutral by 2050 at the latest.

 The most important points of this strategy are:

 - Restructuring its Technical Development (TD) division in Wolfsburg.
 This involves turning the group’s largest engineering unit, with 11,500 employees, into a company that sets the pace for the transformation of the Volkswagen brand into a technology company.